Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

-On Thursday, Alek Thomas (batting .333 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 9:40 PM ET.
+Alek Thomas -- batting .333 in his past 10 games -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Hunter Greene on the mound, on August 25 at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Rangers.
+In his previous game he had a hitless showing (0-for-2) against the Rangers.

 Alek Thomas Game Info & Props vs. the Reds